 Viewport.
 Futhermore, you can save the entire

-.ovito state file, which can be viewed in the graphical OVITO application or stored for later use.
+.ovito session state file, which can be opened in the graphical OVITO application.

 This module-level variable points to the global